-If you invest in the ordinary shares in this offering, your investment in us will be immediately diluted to the extent of the difference between the initial public offering price per ordinary share and the pro forma as adjusted net tangible book value (deficit) per ordinary share after this offering.
+If you invest in the ordinary shares in this offering, your investment in us will be immediately diluted to the extent of the difference between the initial public offering price per ordinary share and the pro forma as adjusted net tangible book value (deficit) per share after this offering.

-Our historical net tangible book deficit as of December 31, 2023 was \$ million, or \$ per ordinary share.
-We calculate net tangible book value (deficit) per ordinary share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of ordinary shares issued and outstanding as of , 2023.
+Our historical net tangible book value (deficit) as of December 31, 2023 was \$(5,412.0) million, or \$(24.39) per share.
+We calculate net tangible book value (deficit) per share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of ordinary shares and special shares issued and outstanding as of December 31, 2023.

-Our pro forma net tangible book value (deficit) as of , 2023 was \$ million, or \$ per ordinary share.
-We calculate pro forma net tangible book value (deficit) per ordinary share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of ordinary shares issued and outstanding as of , 2023, after giving effect to the Conversion Event and the RSU Net Settlement.
+Our pro forma net tangible book value (deficit) as of December 31, 2023 was \$(1,562.5) million, or \$(3.72) per share.
+We calculate pro forma net tangible book value (deficit) per share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of ordinary shares and special shares issued and outstanding as of December 31, 2023, after giving effect to the Conversion Event, the RSU Net Settlement and the 2024 Dividend.

-After giving effect to our sale of ordinary shares in this offering at the assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value (deficit) as of , 2023 would have been \$ million, or \$ per ordinary share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per ordinary share to our existing shareholders and an immediate dilution in pro forma as adjusted net tangible book value of \$ per ordinary share to investors purchasing ordinary shares in this offering at the assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+After giving effect to our sale of 11,000,000 ordinary shares in this offering at the initial public offering price of \$24.00 per ordinary share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value (deficit) as of December 31, 2023 would have been \$(1,317.3) million, or \$(3.05) per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$21.34 per share to our existing shareholders and an immediate dilution in pro forma as adjusted net tangible book value of \$27.05 per share to investors purchasing ordinary shares in this offering at the initial public offering price of \$24.00 per ordinary share.